Booking

 In virtually all cases involving spine, head or neuropathic problems, I will need to review your imaging.
 It does not matter if they were reported as normal.

 To send the images 1., copy all the imaging disc’s content into a folder (use different folder names if multiple discs).
 2., compress the main folder using Winzip or similar (file should be at least 30 megabytes, usually more; if the file is tiny then something is usually wrong.
 Compressing the main folder (the folder that holds all the files) is sufficient).
-3., Send the compressed file to [email protected] using wetransfer.com (link valid only 7 days; please note that I do not have time to double-check this prior to session — Please do not email me and ask me to confirm your imaging outside of session), google drive, or similar.
+3., Send the compressed file to mail “at” mskneurology com using wetransfer.com (link valid only 3 days; please note that I do not have time to double-check this prior to session — Please do not email me and ask me to confirm your imaging outside of session), google drive, or similar.
 If you don’t understand how to do it, please get someone to help you (I do not have time to guide you on how to do this personally; my apologies).
 If you choose to use Google drive or Dropbox, please make sure that you send me a download link, not a sharing link (Google drive: click “get link”, and configure it so that “anyone with link” can access the files.
 Send that link).
 These two are not the same.

 You can also review this link: https://www.linkedin.com/pulse/guide-doctors-patients-how-send-medical-cd-via-internet-posavec/

 If you want to confirm that the files that you are sending me, work, and this is indeed a good idea, you can download a free DICOM reader (eg. HOROS for mac software or RADIANT for Windows) and check for yourself whether or not the files that you have prepared actually work.
 Please ensure that you are sending actual professional imaging files (DICOM files) and not JPEG or PNG (picture files).
+Moreover, when determine the functionality of the files you’ve sent me, it is a good idea to load one study at a time to confirm that the files load properly.
+This can be harder to ascertain when lots of studies are loaded into the program at once.

 Once we have narrowed down the diagnosis, or most likely differential diagnoses, you will be given homework that is done weekly / daily depending on what the actual issue is.
 The treatment can be postural, exercises, pharmacological, or referral for surgery.
 I may also refer you out for additional testing if necessary.